sdunbar19/weather-app/README.md

 ## TODOS
 - Get more info (conditions) + pretty backgrounds :3
-- Get a database of accepted cities/states in the world to fix the brittle method
+- Get a database of accepted cities/states in the USA to fix the brittle method
 - Autocomplete with the above list!
 - Get it into an actual lil server
 - Automatically choose a zip code based on the user's IP address